islamibr29/college_study_materials/Materials/ECE.md

 # ECE Fundamentals
-This is not a study plan/roadmap, it's a place where i collect what was useful for me in study period.
+This is not a study plan/roadmap, it's a place where I collect what was useful for me in study period.
 You can use this [map](https://youtu.be/89NJj1F_qmQ?si=o85abhfJBA6LbPyr).

 ### Intro to EE